-5. Conclusions.
+6. CONCLUSIONS.

-We have presented our on-going project at the University of Florida, sponsored by General Dynamics Inc. The goal of this multi-year project is to partially automate the creation of process plans for manufacturing "part"s.
+We have presented our on-going project at the University of Florida, sponsored by General Dynamics, Inc. The goal of this multi-year project is to partially automate the creation of process plans for manufacturing.
 We described the nature of this multi-year project, and the current status of the design that has been produced.
-The design is based on Service-Oriented Architecture, and we described the core service, Process Plan Generation.
-We believe the main goal of this year's project has been achieved: to "productize" the Computer-Assisted Process Planning System.
-It has been an extremely rich experience for the all involved, particularly for the students, who participated in this project as their capstone design course, and experienced large-scale software in a real-life situation.
+The design is based on the Service-Oriented Architecture, and we described this year's primary activity, the addition of a Part Feature Library.
+It has been an extremely rich experience for all involved, particularly for the students, who experienced working on large-scale software in a real-life situation, in an authentic industrial setting.